CHESTERFIELD/seven-one-task/README.md

 ## Known Issues

-1. Pagination for API endpoints is not implemented;
+1. Pagination for API endpoints is not implemented.
-2. TVShow analysis API endpoints are not finished.